Interpretation: public building, article 1.01 a)

 2. External maintenance

 The word “outside” covers the space around the building.
 Thus the sweeping of the pavement of the entrance and of the pavement around the building, the collecting of papers in the grass and the cleaning of the refuse container are subject to the decree.
-The same applies to the collecting of papers in the parking lot.

 3. Cleaning after fire (or disaster)